-When you go to the Olive Garden you have a first important choice to make – are you a soup or salad kind of person.
-Olive Garden serves up four delicious kinds of soup.
-You can get the Chicken Gnocchi Soup, Zuppa Toscana, Minestrone, or this Pasta e Fagioli.
+When you go to the Olive Garden, you have a first important choice: Are you a soup or salad kind of person?
+Olive Garden serves up four delicious types of soup.
+You can choose from the Chicken Gnocchi Soup, Zuppa Toscana, Minestrone Soup, or Pasta e Fagioli.

 All four soups are excellent.
 This one is hearty and perfect for enjoying with a large crowd.